MicrosoftDocs/azure-docs/articles/confidential-computing/confidential-enclave-nodes-aks-get-started.md

 ## Create an AKS cluster with enclave-aware confidential computing nodes and Intel SGX add-on

-Use the following instructions to create an AKS cluster with the Intel SGX add-on enabled, add a node pool to the cluster, and verify what you created with hello world enlave application.
+Use the following instructions to create an AKS cluster with the Intel SGX add-on enabled, add a node pool to the cluster, and verify what you created with hello world enclave application.

 ### Create an AKS cluster with a system node pool